• visual identity

 The scope of my work mostly focuses on graphic design for cultural organizations and institutions, events and hospitality establishments.
 I have also done some work for clients in sports, fashion and retail.

-I have extensive experience (20+ years) working for international and domestic advertising agencies.
+I have an extensive experience (20+ years) working for international and domestic advertising agencies.
 I even owned a small one at some point.
 I don't do advertising anymore though.

 Please note that this site does not feature any mock-up or fantasy projects.
 Everything you can see here has been paid for by someone or is done because of my personal involvement in a particular cause.